Connected Intersections Program: Program Management and Technical Support

 The goals of this project are to develop a Basic Infrastructure Message (BIM); and to establish a means to collaborate with the relevant standards development organizations.
 While the standards (such as SAE J2735) of various messages for DSRC equipped vehicles are fairly well defined, from the infrastructure side, which infrastructure information will be or needs to be broadcasted is relatively unknown and has not been well investigated yet.
 With this, it is needed to develop a corollary message from the infrastructure, a Basic Infrastructure Message (BIM).
 Having a standard BIM would help the OEMs and third party application providers to understand that there will be some infrastructure for them to rely on, and will give them some basis for the kind of message they can expect from the infrastructure.
 In addition, this will also help the public transportation agencies to know what kind of information to broadcast from their Road Side Equipment (RSE).

-- Task 1 – Project Management
+- Task 1 – Project Management (No Separate Deliverable)

 - Task 2 – Infrastructure Information Elements Review